-The execution and analytics engines are paired with each other and the data in a given execution engine, i.e. execution01, is replicated into the corresponding analytics engine, i.e. analytics01.
+The execution and analytics engines are paired with each other and the data in a given execution engine, for example, execution01, is replicated into the corresponding analytics engine, for example, analytics01.
 Occasionally the data in the two paired engines get out of sync and need to be re-synced.
 This is accomplished by "resetting" or clearing out the data in the analytics engine, after which the analytics engine will automatically rebuild itself off of the data in execution.

 Run this script when instructed by Appian Support.